-- Before you submit to the Showcase Committee the "final-final" version of your show in January of each year, the show must include one or more "credit slides" that state who the photographer was, and perhaps even the music you used.
-In contrast, first-draft shows that you submit in November of each year should be anonymous, that is, without any credits slide, so that written suggestions for improving shows will not be influenced by the maker of the show.
+- When you submit the "final-final" version of your show to the Showcase Committee in January, the show must include one or more "credit slides" that state who the photographer was, and perhaps even the music you used.
+In contrast, first-draft shows that you submit in November should NOT contain any credit slides.
+This is to ensure that the committee members are not influenced by knowing who created the show.

 - To help set the context for your shows for the Showcase Committee's selection process, you may want to provide background information on the show, both at the first-draft submission stage in November as well as the final stage in January.
-There probably will be very few shows that need such explanation, but if you have one, please send a few sentences to the current coordinator of the Showcase shows at the same time as you submit your show files.
+There probably will be very few shows that need such an explanation for the November draft submission, but if you have one, please send a few sentences to the current coordinator of the Showcase shows at the same time as you submit your show files.

 - All shows must follow certain technical requirements to make the Showcase presentations as professional as possible.
 Here are some examples of those requirements.

-- You must start your show with a menu that allows the projectionist to put it on "pause" just before it starts so that the Master of Ceremonies can first read the introduction to your show.
+- You must start your show with a 3-second blank space, this allows the projectionist to put it on "pause" before the show starts.
+This is to allow the Master of Ceremonies time to read the introduction to your show.

-- Your show must play "full screen" instead of in a small window.
+- Your show must automatically play "full screen".

-- Your show must NOT display a control bar at the bottom of the screen when it starts playing.
+- Your show must NOT display a "play/pause/stop" control bar on the screen when it starts playing.

-- Your show must NOT display the Photodex advertising "splash screen" when the show begins.
+- Your show must NOT display the Photodex or any other advertising "splash screen" when the show begins.

 To learn how to meet these unwavering requirements, please use the following links to find the necessary settings for Proshow and iMovie software.
 The illustrations in these documents are now for older versions of the software, but you can find similar procedures in newer versions as well.